sohithpydev/sohith/_pages/about.md

   - /about.html
 ---

-I’m an MS Artificial Intelligence student at Soongsil University, Seoul, South Korea, with a background in Bioinformatics from SIMATS University, Chennai, India.
+I’ve recently graduated with an Engineering Degree specialising in Bioinformatics from SIMATS University, Chennai, India.
 My interests lie at the intersection of artificial intelligence, computational biology, mathematical modeling, and cheminformatics, with a focus on developing computational approaches to understand complex biological systems.

 ## **What I’m Working On**